John1liu/YOLOV5-DeepSORT-Vehicle-Tracking-Master/README.md

 Please have a reference on https://github.com/ultralytics/yolov5.

 # Train Deep-SORT weights with your datasets
+I have update my datasets about the appearance of cars from https://drive.google.com/file/d/1lushuv4QMTmfFwURU1Ug6mezkzQAMi0S/view?usp=sharing.
+You can choose to read the original paper of Deep-SORT to learn how to train it.
+I will also update quickly.
 Updating now......
 I consider to create a new repository about it now......